 Now that you know how to create branches, go ahead and experiment with them!
 Try creating a few branches and merging them back into your master branch.
 Also, we have learned how to use the “git branch” command so you can stay on your current branch if you don’t want to switch automatically.

 Finally, we have seen some of the more advanced uses for branches in Git.
 Creating branches from specific commits or tags lets you keep a history that is tailored specifically to your needs.
-But let us know in your daily life or in your organization how you are creating the branches.
+But let us know how you create the branches in your daily life or in your organization.